A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 We’ve also created a few more scavenger hunts for kids that are all under $5!

-An image showing our Indoor Scavenger Hunt printable that is perfect for celebrating National Scavenger Hunt Day.
+An image showing our Indoor Scavenger Hunt printable.

 A thumbnail of our Outdoor Scavenger Hunt printable.